Intro-to-Data-Science-Template/intro_to_data_science_reader/content/install_guide/wsl/_index.en.md

 ![][10]

 If a terminal window opens, you should be good to go!

+{{% notice warning %}}
+This creates an entirely new operating system on your machine.
+Thus, things like your git configuration and SSH key for Github will not carry over!
+You will need to configure git again, and create a new SSH key for this operating system.
+{{% /notice %}}

 {{% notice note %}}
 Thanks to the <a href="https://datalab.ucdavis.edu/install-guide/">UC Davis DataLab's Install Guide</a> for providing a portion of this guide.